bzhan/mars/Examples/Stateflow/tests/EarlyReturn/description.md

 ### EarlyReturn15

-* This example demonstrates early return for actions on AND states.
-While there can be no transition leading out of an AND state, the parent of an AND state can be exited during the handling of an event.
-In this example, state S exits during the entry of A1, so the remainder of entry action of A1, as well as the entry of A2, is abandoned.
+* This example demonstrates early return for transition action, where the ancestor of source and destination of the transition is an AND state.
 * Expected result:
   - enS
+  - enA1
+  - enA1a
+  - enA2
-  - enA1_start
+  - ca
   - enB
-  - enC

 ### EarlyReturn16